TIL about just and justfiles

 Example

-I want to create alias commands for my dbt external link project to build my dbt models in production vs. development environments.
+I want to create alias commands for my dbt project to build my dbt models in production vs. development environments.
 At the moment, I need to run the commands:

 To define shorter just commands for this project I add a justfile into the project folder.